Know the risks of generative AI tools

 By Blake Russell, Information Security Analyst, MNIT

-Artificial Intelligence (AI) services have become an integral part of our daily Internet activities.
+Artificial Intelligence (AI) services continue to be an integral part of our daily internet use.
 They work behind the scenes to personalize recommendations on e-commerce platforms, streaming services, and social media.

-Recently, a new type – generative AI – allows users to interact directly with this technology to create art, text, and audio/video content.
+Generative AI allows users to interact directly with this technology to create art, text, and audio/video content.
 Examples of generative AI include Bard, ChatGPT, Craiyon, and OpenArt.

 The growing popularity of generative AI has raised concerns about privacy and data misuse.
 Since it works by searching for, collecting, and analyzing data found on the Internet, some personally identifiable information is likely becoming part of its growing data library.
 Users should be mindful of what kind of information they provide these services.

-• What type of data are you providing or entering into the service?
+- Consider what type of data you provide or enter into the service.
 Generative AI works can take any personally identifiable information you enter, and share it as a result or output.
 Avoid sharing sensitive information with these services.

 General